cristantinec/Brave-Portfolio/README.md

 | Repeat borrower rate | <50% | 60%+ | 70%+ (loan 3+) | ~90% | ✅ Exceeds |

 > [!TIP]
-> Tala meets or exceeds the **preferred threshold on all six KPIs**.
+> Brave meets or exceeds the **preferred threshold on all six KPIs**.
 The portfolio is a strong candidate for a bank loan channeling arrangement.

 ### Actions